Ahnaf331/Assignment-Management-System/README.md

 A role-based school/college web application where **teachers** create assignments, **students** submit their work, and teachers **review, mark and give feedback** — with an **admin** managing users, classes, subjects and teacher allocations.
-The UI is designed to feel like **Google Classroom**.

-> Built for the *Assistant Software Engineer Recruitment Project*.

 ---